7PAM2015-0509-2023-GROUP5/Kaggle_Challenge/README.md

 >* train.csv - About 2/3rd (~8700) of travellers' personal records will be used as training data.
 >* PassengerId - Each passenger is assigned a unique ID.
 Each Id is in the format gggg_pp, where gggg represents the group the passenger is travelling with and pp represents their number inside the group.
 People in a group are typically family members, but not always.
 >* HomePlanet - The planet from which the traveller has departed, often their regular domicile.
->* CrvoSleep - Indicates whether the passenger requested to be placed in suspended animation for the duration of the voyage.
+>* CryoSleep - Indicates whether the passenger requested to be placed in suspended animation for the duration of the voyage.
 Passengers in cryosleep are confined to their cabin.
 >* Cabin - The cabin number in which the passenger is staying.
 Deck/num/side is the format used, with side being either P for Port or S for Starboard.
 >* Destination - The planet to which the passenger will depart.
 >* Age - Passenger age